ie3-institute/PowerSystemDataModel/docs/readthedocs/io/csvfiles.rst

 Currently we offer two different, pre-defined naming strategies, which you might extend to fit your needs:

 1. **EntityPersistenceNamingStrategy**:
-   A basic naming strategy that is able to add prefix and suffix to the names of the data sinks.
+   A basic naming strategy that is able to add prefix and suffix to the names of the entities.
 A flat folder structure is considered.
 For more details see `Default naming strategy`_.
 2. **HierarchicFileNamingStrategy**:
    An extended version of the EntityPersistenceNamingStrategy.
 Additionally, the `Default directory hierarchy`_ is taken